Pop icon: Ubiquity

 A common element of pop icon status is the ubiquity of imagery and allusions to the iconic figure.
 It is common for the figure to be recognized and even celebrated in areas outside the original source of celebrity status.
 An example of this is Albert Einstein, a physicist whose image and legacy have been represented in comic strips, T-shirts, greeting cards and many other contexts.

 Distinction

 Often pop icon status implies distinguished association with a societal ideal or archetype.
 It is not uncommon for iconic figures to have a nickname or sobriquet that is used to emphasize this association.
 Sometimes the very name of such individuals is even used as a synonym for common words or ideas.

-Some fictional characters, such as Peter Pan, Winnie the Pooh, Mickey Mouse, Bugs Bunny, Tom and Jerry, Snow White, Superman, Batman, Spider-Man, James Bond, Darth Vader, Doctor Who, the Simpsons, Harry Potter, Mary Poppins, Mario, Kermit the Frog, SpongeBob SquarePants, Pikachu, Alice, Willy Wonka, and Sherlock Holmes are regarded as pop icons.
+Some fictional characters, such as Mickey Mouse, Bugs Bunny, the Simpsons, Harry Potter, Goku, Sailor Moon, Alice, Sheriff Woody, Buzz Lightyear, and Willy Wonka are regarded as pop icons.
 Even inanimate objects have been recognized as pop icons.

 Some figures attain transitory or context-specific "pop icon" status for particular events that captivate public attention, such as in the case of the O.J.
 Simpson trial.